A woman hugs the man who fatally shot her brother and 22 more in a racist attack at a Texas Walmart

 “I’m going to walk out these doors and move forward with my life and not let you haunt me anymore.”

-Dean Reckard, whose 63-year-old mother Margie Reckard was among those killed, expressed anger and forgiveness as he addressed Crusius on Tuesday.
+Dean Reckard, whose 63-year-old mother Margie Reckard was among those killed, expressed anger and forgiveness as he addressed Crusius.

 “You’re a disgrace to humanity and to your family,” Reckard said, adding that he hopes Crusius wakes up each morning wishing he were dead.

-Note: This story has been updated to correct that Javier Rodriguez’s family members go to the cemetery to commemorate his birthday, not his death.